BHM – Celebrating Black Children’s Books

 I began teaching 2nd grade in 2003.
 It struck me early on how necessary it was for my Black and Brown students to see themselves in the books we read.
 I’ve come to believe that books, more than any other medium, are the most critical area for children to see themselves represented because books are the most intimate.
 Books live in a child’s room with them, travel on the bus or in their car, and give the most room for their imagination to find themselves in the story.

-For Black History Month, I am sharing my favorite stories by a black author or illustrator.
+For Black History Month, I am sharing my favorite stories by a Black author or illustrator.
 In these books, the main character and narrative center around African-Americans.
 Some of these have to do with civil rights heroes but most of them don’t.
 Children need to see themselves in more arenas than social justice.
-They need books which center around black characters in many different plots and stories.
-They need books by black poets, black theologians, and black artists.
-And not only black kids, but all kids need to see others represented in the stories they read.
+They need books which center around Black characters in many different plots and stories.
+They need books by Black poets, Black theologians, and Black artists.
+All children need to see others represented in the stories they read.
 My white kids have learned an incredible amount of their own history in reading African-American history.